-As to the nature of the fruit of the vine, employed during the Passover supper, the New Testament (Matthew 26:26-29, etc.) itself is not explicit in its definition of the expression.
-Linguistically, it could denote grape juice, or, on the other hand, what we commonly call wine (with some degree of fermentation).
+As to the nature of the fruit of the vine employed during the Passover supper, the New Testament (Matt.
+26:26-29, etc.) itself is not explicit in its definition of the expression.
+Linguistically, it could denote grape juice or what we commonly call wine with some degree of fermentation.

-Some contend that it must have been wine since, at the time of the Passover feast in the spring, grapes were not yet ripe; and, as there was no way of preserving fresh juice, the substance used by the Lord must have been fermented.
+Some contend that it must have been wine because at the time of the Passover feast in the spring, grapes were not yet ripe.
+Since there was no way of preserving fresh juice, the substance used by the Lord must have been fermented.

-It should be noted in passing, however, that the wine of the first century, though containing a degree of fermentation, did not have nearly the potency that modern wines possess.
+It should be noted in passing, however, that the common wine of the first century was lightly fermented.
+It did not have nearly the potency of modern wines.
 Note the following quote from Professor R. Laird Harris:

 All the wine [of Bible times] was light wine, i.e., not fortified with extra alcohol.
 Concentrated alcohol was only known in the Middle Ages when the Arabs invented distillation (“alcohol” is an Arabic word) so what is now called liquor or strong drink (i.e., whiskey, gin, etc.) and the twenty per cent fortified wines were unknown in Bible times.
 Beer was brewed by various methods, but its alcoholic content was light.
 The strength of natural wines is limited by two factors.
 The percentage of alcohol will be half of the percentage of the sugar in the juice.
 And if the alcoholic content is much above 10 or 11 percent, the yeast cells are killed and fermentation ceases.
 Probably ancient wines were 7-10 per cent . . . .
 To avoid the sin of drunkenness, mingling of wine with water was practiced.
 This dilution was specified by the Rabbis in NT times for the wine customary at Passover (1980, 376).